Stracotto Recipe (Italian Pot Roast)

 Frequently Asked Questions:

 Absolutely!
 In fact, a pot roast gets even better when the flavors have a chance to meld.
 Best of all, it’s much easier to remove the excess fat, which congeals at the top when the roast cools and is refrigerated.
-Simply reheat in the oven at 350 degrees until heated through.
+Reheat in the oven at 350 degrees until heated through.

 - Pappardelle (thick, strand pasta)